What is a digital badge?

 Is there a cost associated with accepting and displaying my VDCI digital badge, or to using the Credly platform?

 No. This is a free service VDCI provides to you.

 When and how can I accept my badge?

 You can accept your badge at any time.
 You can access your badge through any of the badge notification or reminder emails.
-Or, if you no longer have those emails, you can do so by accessing your Acclaim account.
-If you don’t have an account, you can create one on the Acclaim platform site* using the same email address that VDCI has on file for you.
+Or, if you no longer have those emails, you can do so by accessing your Credly account.
+If you don’t have an account, you can create one on the Credly platform site* using the same email address that VDCI has on file for you.
 Your badge will be in your account.

 Where can I share my badge?